-I have lost count of the number of interviews I’ve done, both applying to new companies and changing jobs within a company.
-I can say with confidence that in our Capitalist system, job interviews are the most unpleasant, stressful, and awkward part of employment.
-At best they are a necessary evil.
+I have lost count of the number of interviews I’ve done.
+Whether it’s applying to new companies or changing jobs within an organization, I can say with confidence that job interviews are the most unpleasant, stressful, and awkward part of working.
+At best, they are a necessary evil.

 “Tell me about yourself.”

-Actually, this question is just time-filler.
-It does serve some purpose – it’s a general test to see if you can string two or more sentences together.
+In most cases, though, this question is just time-filler.
+It does serve some purpose in that it serves as a general test to see if you can string two or more sentences together in a conversation.
 If you respond without fainting or vomiting all over yourself, congratulations, you have passed the bare minimum requirements for social interaction.
 Other than that, this is a question much better suited to a blind date than a job interview.

-A variation on this question is the interview that starts out with the interviewer sitting down with you, reading your resumé for the first time, and asking “It says here you worked at _______.
+A variation on this question is the meeting that starts out with the interviewer sitting down with you, reading your resumé for the very first time, and asking “It says here you worked at _______.
 Can you tell me about that?”

 It’s a given that in the vast majority of cases the interviewer and job candidate don’t know each other.
-If they did, there probably would be no need for an interview.
-And yet, while someone may have spent hours (or days) preparing for this conversation, in the above scenario it’s clear that the interviewer hasn't even taken five minutes to look at the applicant's paperwork before they sat down together.
-Knowing that, what are the real chances the interviewer is prepared to make a hiring decision?
+If they did, there probably would be no need for a formal interview.
+And yet, it is often the case that while an applicant may have spent hours (or days) preparing for this conversation, the interviewer will walk into the meeting not having taken five minutes to look at the applicant's paperwork.
+Knowing that, what are the real chances that interviewer is prepared to make a hiring decision?

 This scenario happens a lot in larger companies where the person who makes the decision to hire or reject you is not the person who set up the interview.
 Often you are one of a conga line of job applicants some middle-manager is obliged to sit down with as part of the daily routine.

-It’s safe to say that if the employment decision-maker has nothing to inquire about except vague generalities about your existence, you’re probably not being seriously considered for the job.
+It’s safe to say that if the employment decision-maker has nothing to ask you about except vague generalities about your existence, you’re probably not being seriously considered for the job.

 “What are your biggest flaws?”

-Ideally, your answer to this question reveals valued traits of self-awareness, maturity, honesty and humility, right?
+Ideally, your answer to this question reveals the valued traits of self-awareness, maturity, honesty and humility, right?

-In my estimation, there’s no real reason for anyone to ask you this question.
-The more time you spend answering it is basically giving the interviewer more reasons not to hire you.
+In my estimation, there’s no benefit in anyone asking you this question.
+The more time you spend answering it just increases the number of reasons the interviewer has to not hire you.

-Also, consider that some of the biggest jackasses in history spend their lives gainfully employed despite their glaring flaws, the same shortcomings you are being asked to lay out for your prospective employer before you have spent one day working for them.
+Also, consider that some of the biggest jackasses in history spend their lives gainfully employed despite their glaring flaws, the same shortcomings you are being asked to itemize for your prospective employer before you have spent one day working for them.

 Is it like this because the world is fundamentally unfair?
-I would say no. It’s like this because those other people have successfully answered The One Question That Matters (more on that later).
+I would say no. It’s like this because those other candidates have successfully answered The One Question That Matters (more on that later).

 “Where do you see yourself in 5 years?”

-Quick, five years ago, did you see yourself where you are now?
+Quick question…five years ago, did you see yourself where you are right now?
 Probably not, because of a little thing called Life, a series of events that tend to render five-year plans useless as soon as they’re made.
 And considering how often companies layoff and downsize workers depending on The Economy, WHO CARES what your five-year plan is?

 Besides meaningless speculation about your future, this is another question that hands the interviewer reasons not to hire you.
 If you answer “I’m just happy sitting in a cubicle stapling reports together,” the interviewer can mark in your file that you lack ambition.
 If you answer “I want to be CEO in ten years,” they can decide that you’re too ambitious and will leave your job the second you get a better offer.
 There are many more ways to get the answer to this question wrong than right.